Friday, January 16, 2026

 MIMARU SUITES Tokyo Nihombashi

 Designed specifically for extended family trips, this top-rated hotel features two-bedroom suites with separate living areas, dining tables, and in-room washer/dryers.
-The layout allows parents and children to have their own space while enjoying a home-like atmosphere in a quiet, convenient neighborhood.
+The layout allows parents and children to have their own space while enjoying a home-like atmosphere.

 Top Pick for Family